casdoor/casdoor-website/docs/integration/java/Pulsar-manager.md

 - Open your favorite browser and visit **http://localhost:7001**, you will see the login page of Casdoor.
 - Input `admin` and `123` to test login functionality is working fine.

-Then you can quickly implement a casdoor-based login page in your own app with the following steps.
+Then you can quickly implement a Casdoor-based login page in your own app with the following steps.

 ## Step2.
 Configure Casdoor
 Configure casdoor can refer to [casdoor](https://door.casdoor.com/login)(Configure casdoor's browser better not use one browser as your develop browser).

 You also should configure an organization and an application.
 You also can refer to [casdoor](https://door.casdoor.com/login).

 ### step2.1 you should create an organization
 ![organization](/img/Pulsar-manager_editOrganization.png)

 ### step2.2 you should create an application